Our Special EU Fee and more

 Brexit refers to the UK's formal withdrawal of its EU membership, which occurred on 31 January 2020.
-A transition period started immediately, during which trade, travel and freedom of movement remain largely unchanged.
-The transition period ends on 31 December 2020 when new rules commence that affect trade, travel, and freedom of movement.
+A transition period started immediately, during which trade, travel and freedom of movement remained largely unchanged.
+The transition period ended on 31 December 2020 when new rules commenced, affecting trade, travel, and freedom of movement.

 This depends on where you are, what your status is, and when your programme commences.
 Read on to find out more.

 No, Irish students will not be affected by Brexit.
 You will continue to be eligible for home fee and you do not need a visa to study in the UK thanks to the Common Travel Area.